-For a qualified employee stock purchase plan, the maximum annual contribution for any plan is $25,000.
+For a qualified employee stock purchase plan, the annual contribution for a plan is typically $25,000.
 The maximum you can contribute to your ESPP may be limited by several factors, including your income and your plan rules.

 2. An ESPP Often Lets You Purchase Shares Below Market Value

 On the purchase date of the employee stock purchase plan, contributions are used to buy shares of stock.
 The cost of the shares may be equal to the fair market value of the stock on the purchase date — but many ESPPs include certain provisions like a purchase price discount and a lookback provision.